cjsmith1988/README-generator/README.md

 **Installation**:

-access Github repository here: https://github.com/cjsmith1988/weather-dashboard
+access Github repository here: https://github.com/cjsmith1988/README-generator

-access Application URL here: https://cjsmith1988.github.io/weather-dashboard/
+To use this application follow these steps:

+- Clone repository

+- Open command line with node.js installed

+- Make sure you are in the "Develop" folder

+-

 **Usage**: This was used for testing methods learned from the previous week.